 Venice is located in the southern part of Europe and therefore it can be sunny and hot in the months from May to September.
 St Mark’s Square offers little seating and little shade.
 Those who have not booked suitable tickets without queuing for St Mark’s Basilica or Doge’s Palace must be prepared for long waits under the blazing sun.

-For refreshments in the vicinity of the Piazza San Marco horrendous prices must be paid.
+For refreshments in the vicinity of the Piazza San Marco, horrendous prices must be paid.

-So very important before you go: sunscreen, take plenty of water, possibly book tickets at short notice without queuing.
+So very important before you go: sunscreen, take plenty of water, and possibly book tickets at short notice without queuing.
 But above all, think of the children, who are often much more affected by the heat!

 St Mark’s Square at high water

-Everyone knows the photos when Venice visitors try to cross St Mark’s Square dry-footed on hastily erected wooden walkways.
-This is the phenomenon Aqua alta, a flood that occurs primarily in the autumn and winter months.
+Everyone knows the photos when Venice visitors try to cross St. Mark’s Square dry-footed on hastily erected wooden walkways.
+This is the phenomenon of Aqua alta, a flood that occurs primarily in the autumn and winter months.
 You can find more interesting information about this in my articles Venice in Winter and Safety in Venice.

 For many years there has been the MOSE project, an almost completed storm surge barrier consisting of movable flood gates designed to prevent the historic center of Venice, including Piazza San Marco, from being regularly flooded.
 It is installed at the three openings of the Venice Lagoon to protect the city from flooding starting in the fall of 2020.
 Initial tests have been more or less successful, but it is still too early to talk about sustained success.
-When traveling in autumn or winter so continue to inform first in advance or watch for an update of this page.
+When traveling in autumn or winter continue to inform first in advance or watch for an update on this page.

 Toilets near St Mark’s Square

 First of all, for a better understanding.
-St Mark’s Square is populated by thousands of visitors every day.
+St. Mark’s Square is populated by thousands of visitors every day.
 If you get into trouble here and visit one of the noble cafes as a non-guest, you will experience an unpleasant surprise.
 So be sure to look directly for one of the public toilets, both with a disabled toilet and a baby changing station.
-Admission 1.50 € (Venice standard price).
+Admission is 1.50 € (Venice standard price).
 The general opening hours are from 9:00 to at least 19:00.